Sanjeev-Kumar78/pixly/CONTRIBUTING.md

 1. Overlay hangs and then crashes when turning off the *enable screenshots setting.*
 2. `game_detection.py`, it reports the incorrect game being detected, in some cases.
-3. After adding your API Key from the overlay, sometimes it shows that the user has added their key, sometimes it doesn't.